midonet/puppet-midonet_openstack/README.md

 ##Limitations

 * High availability and SSL-enabled endpoints are not provided by this module.
+* Only one Analytics node is supported

 ##License

-Copyright (c) 2015 Midokura SARL, All Rights Reserved.
+Copyright (c) 2016 Midokura SARL, All Rights Reserved.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.